pandas-dev/pandas/doc/source/contributing_docstring.rst

     def func():

-        """
-        Some function.
+        """Some function.

         With several mistakes in the docstring.

         It has a blank like after the signature `def func():`.

-        The text 'Some function' should go in the same line as the opening quotes of the docstring, not in the next line.
+        The text 'Some function' should go in the line after the opening quotes of the docstring, not in the same line.

         There is a blank line between the docstring and the first line of code `foo = 1`.

         The closing quotes should be in the next line, not in this one."""

         foo = 1